jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

 has been churning out high returns in recent years.
 Therefore, we believe it is a safe option to add to the portfolio.

-This potfolio has a 5% VaR of about $7,712 and the distrbution of its returns is wide.
+This potfolio has a 5% VaR a bit under $7.9k and the distrbution of its returns is wide.

 **Portfolio 2:** High aggressiveness - This portfolio contains 1.